front-end-foundations/Introduction/readme.md

 ### HTML and Semantics

 HTML tags convey _meaning_ to the content that makes up the document to help make it understandable.
-HTML tags can be made to look anyway you want.
-They are [semantically](https://en.wikipedia.org/wiki/Semantic_HTML) - not stylistically - important.
+Since HTML tags can be made to look anyway you want they are [semantically](https://en.wikipedia.org/wiki/Semantic_HTML) - not stylistically - important.
+The proper use of HTML tags is important for accessibility.

 HTML tags have attributes to provide additional information about HTML elements.
 See: the `<img >` tag.